-Join Maxim Jago for an in-depth discussion in this video Trimming on the Timeline, part of Up and Running with Premiere Pro CS6.
+Join Maxim Jago for an in-depth discussion in this video Trimming on the Timeline, part of Learning Premiere Pro CS6.

 Trimming, which is the process of adjusting the beginnings and ends of the clips in your sequences, is a really big deal in Premiere Pro CS6.
 Adobe have done an enormous amount of work to turn the trimming features into something quite wonderful.
 I'm going to run through each of these to give you an introduction to the techniques you will use all the time in Premiere Pro.
 But the trick to it is always to try them out, hands on, and experiment.
 This is probably the only way, really, to learn how trimming works.
 I've got two simple clips on the timeline here.

 And I switched off the audio monitoring, so we're going to get a pretty clean experience with not a lot of rumble from some of these cameras.
 And let me just drag over a little bit, resize my timeline a little bit, maybe zoom in a little bit.
 So, let's look at this bike race cable four shot as an example.
 The simplest way for me to trim this clip is to simply hover my mouse over the end of it, Click and Drag.
 And as I do, you'll see up in the Program Monitor at the top right I'm getting the frame that I'm kind be on.
 When I release the mouse I've trimmed, I've left the gap.
 Pretty straight forward.